eclab/grains/dave/README.md

 Dave is a MIDI router and utility which can do a variety of things.
 Dave is meant to run on the AE Modular GRAINS, but it could be adapted to any Arduino.

+Set your GRAINS to GRAINS Mode.
+Dave does not work in Mozzi mode.

 DAVE REQUIRES that you install the NeoHWSerial library from the Arduino library manager.
 It has its own customized (and bug-fixed) copy of the NeoSWSerial library, so do not install